Greek Pasta Salad

 Jump to Section

-- Tomatoes: Use the ripest tomatoes you can find and make sure to core them before chopping.
-The core is tougher and not as tasty!
+- Tomatoes: Use the ripest tomatoes you can find and make sure to remove the seeds before chopping!

-- Olives: Go with kalamata olives for the classic tried and true ingredient.
+- Olives: Go for Kalamata olives for a classic Greek flavor.
 But really, any olives will work.

 - Cucumbers: I like to use English cucumbers because the seeds are smaller and don’t need to be removed.

 - Feta cheese: Is it even Greek without the feta?
-There are lots of varieties of feta, so use the one you like.
+There are lots of varieties of feta, so use the one you like best.

-- Extra virgin olive oil, red wine vinegar, salt and pepper: These are the dressing ingredients and they couldn’t be simpler!
+- Dressing: All you’ll need for the dressing is extra virgin olive oil, red wine vinegar, salt, and pepper.
 I always use extra virgin olive oil because it’s more flavorful.
+Sometimes, I’ll add a little bit of red pepper flakes, cumin, or za’atar.

 How to Make Greek Pasta Salad